chrisl8/ArloBot/README.md

 ArloBot Package for ROS
 =======================

+#Indigo Branch#
+NOTE: This is the old branch for ROS Indigo on Ubuntu 14.04.
+Please switch to the kinetic branch unless you have a reason to keep using this older branch.
+This branch is no longer maintained, so bug fixes or new features will be missing.
+If you need me to port a fix or feature over from Kinetic to Indigo branch please open an issue.

 ## and SO MUCH MORE! ##

 1. This package provides a set of ROS packages for using a [Parallax Arlo Platform](http://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to run all of the demonstration projects for the [Robot Operating System (ROS)](http://www.ros.org/ "ROS") based [TurtleBot](http://wiki.ros.org/Robots/TurtleBot "TurtleBot")